chrispapa2000/neuralNetworksLab/README.md

 # neuralNetworksLab
-PC lab exercises for the Neural Networks lab in ECE NTUA
+PC lab exercises for the Neural Networks lab @ntua